 Mr Poncia said: “We’re not doing it every year because of the amount of work involved, it does take a lot of our time up- 6 months in the planning.
 We’re looking at doing it every couple of years.”

-The event has moved location since last time as it has gotten bigger.
+The event has moved location since last time as it has grown.
 They have teamed up with The Lighthouse, which is located at 12 Coronet Way, Salford M50 1RE.
 Entry is £1 which includes entry into the festive raffle, with the prize being a festive hamper.
 Parking is free.